MikeDominic92/Predictive-Threat-Intelligence-Platform-for-Cloud-Vulnerabilities/README.md

 ## Current State & Next Steps

 This repository contains the architectural plans and design concepts for the platform.
 I'm working to implement proof-of-concept modules for the key components, starting with the data collection and processing pipeline.

+**Update:** The `osint_collector` Google Cloud Function for collecting data from AlienVault OTX and VirusTotal (IP reports) has been implemented and deployed.
+Raw data is being saved to Google Cloud Storage.

 This is an ongoing project meant to demonstrate cloud security concepts and explore the potential of AI/ML in predictive threat intelligence.